philcryer/stax/README.md

 dockconnect
 ```

-* Once on a CoreOS/Docker host see if fleet can see the other Docker hosts.
+* Once on a CoreOS host, see if fleet can see the other CoreOS hosts.

 ```bash
 fleetctl list-machines